State of play table 171

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Legal terms explained: What is legal privilege?
+Legal terms explained: Repudiation

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.